 Tedder Talks: What You Need to Know About Hay Tedding

 Turn back the clock 10 or 15 years and you’d likely be hard-pressed to find many hay tedders in the field.
 Although tedding hay has been around since at least the mid-19th century, it fell largely out of practice for many years in North America as hay producers perceived it to have a negative impact on the quality of hay—namely excessive leaf loss.
+Not all producers knew how to use a hay tedder.
 In recent years, however, tedding has made a powerful resurgence as producers come to understand the benefits tedding provides when performed correctly.

-Simply put, tedding is the function of lifting and separating hay in order to hasten dry down time.
+Simply put, tedding is the function of lifting and separating hay in order to help speed up dry down time.
 Why is this important?
-According to Josh Vrieze, Vermeer Corporation Product Manager, speeding dry down saves time, gives hay producers greater flexibility and can result in higher quality forage.
+According to Shawn Wang, Vermeer Corporation Product Manager, decreasing the time it takes to dry down forage gives hay producers greater flexibility and can result in higher quality forage.

 Where is Tedding Most Popular?